 Honzuki no Gekokujou: Shisho ni Naru Tame ni wa Shudan wo Erandeiraremasen Season 3 release date predictions

 As of the last update, Ajia-Do or any company related to the production of the anime has not officially confirmed the Ascendance of the Bookworm Season 3 release date.
-Nor has the production of a sequel been announced.
+However, the production of a sequel was announced in July 2020.

 For 2021, the studio is releasing the Monster Incidents (Kemono Jihen) anime based on the manga.

-Assuming the Bookworm anime series is popular enough on streaming platforms, the anime production committee could greenlight an anime sequel.
+Presumably, the Bookworm anime series was popular enough on streaming platforms for the anime production committee to greenlight an anime sequel, but they haven’t announced a time frame for the third season.

 Since anime projects are scheduled years in advance, the Ascendance of a Bookworm Part 3 anime won’t be produced until late 2021 at the earliest.
-But Bookworm anime fans may be in for a long wait.
+But it’s possible Bookworm anime fans may be waiting until 2022.

 Ascendance of a Bookworm Season 3 anime spoilers (plot summary/synopsis)